-Reproduction Heat detection by the evaluation of animal's activity Storage of information on the use of sire semen.
+D 1 II.
+4 1.4.
+4' 1 Ct Coising I (continuea) Keproduction Heat detection by the evaluation of animal's activity Storage of information on the use of sire semen.
 Monitoring reproductive performance with reports and analyses Control of the days open Original module of obstetric control and gynecological screening.
 Control of the reproductive function.
-Division of females of reproductive age into groups depending on obstetric and gynecological Feeding Controlling of the consumption of concentrated feed Ability to connect to a feed dispenser computer Not available status Not available Analytics Calving forecast, prediction of dry period, list of veterinary drugs Productivity.
+Division of females of reproductive age into groups depending on obstetric and gynecological status Feeding Controlling of the consumption of concentrated feed Ability to connect to a feed dispenser computer Not available Not available Analytics Calving forecast, prediction of dry period, list of veterinary drugs Productivity.
 Health.
 Veterinary records.
-Economics Lactation curves, animal growth curves, compilation of animal pedigrees, generation of various reports on animal productivity Real-time display of up-to-date information on the farm.
-Display of data in the form of charts, tables, graphs, comparisons.
-Standardized reporting system Mobile application Additional options DPMobil 2 Determination of the weight of the animals during its movement.
+Economics Lactation curves, animal growth curves, compilation of animal pedigrees, generation of various reports on animal productivity Mobile application DPMobil 2 Uniform App Not available Mobile application available Additional options Determination of the weight of the animals during its movement.
 Quality control of cleaning of dairy equipment.
 Monitoring the temperature of milk in the tank.
 Control of calf feeding when using special feeders.
-Identification system with conveyors Uniform App Reproduction.
-Benchmarking.
-Cloud synchronisation.
-Communication with trackers.
-Work with different herds.
-Networking.
-Creation of personalised reports for any required indicators.
-Kalender - the programme reminds you what actions is to take and with which groups of animals Not available Selection of animals, assessment of exterior, calculation of breeding value Mobile application available Not available laboratories are designed to support the development of dairy farms as part of the Dairy Business Development in Ukraine project.
+Identification system with conveyors Networking.
+Creation of personalised reports Selection of animals, assessment of exterior, calculation of breeding value of animals Not available laboratories are designed to support the development of dairy farms as part of the Dairy Business Development in Ukraine project.
 Currently, these organisations carry out a significant number of milk analyses on farms in different regions of Ukraine.
 However, the main use of these data is to adjust cow rations rather than to meet breeding objectives.